apache/buildstream/doc/source/advanced-features/junction-elements.rst

 .. raw:: html
    :file: ../sessions/junctions-build.html

-You can see that the hello.bst element and it's dependencies from the autotools project have been build as part of the pipeline for callHello.bst.
+You can see that the hello.bst element and its dependencies from the autotools project have been build as part of the pipeline for callHello.bst.

 We can now invoke `bst shell`